 - 2020, Montgomery County: $75,125 Verdict.
 A female pedestrian was struck at the intersection of Wisconsin Avenue and Montgomery Lane.
 She suffered a concussion, soft-tissue cervical and lumbar injuries, and right-side bruising.
 The woman underwent physical therapy, chiropractic care, and neck ablations.
 Her chiropractor -- not our lawyers' idea of the best choice as an expert -- testified that her injuries were permanent.
 But the plaintiff got a good award for those injuries, assuming they were not too serious.

 - 2020, Montgomery County: $42,911 Verdict.
 Two men collided with a police officer.
-Before the collision, the officer swerved to avoid colliding into another vehicle.
+Before the collision, the officer swerved to avoid colliding with another vehicle.
 Both men suffered soft-tissue injuries.
 They underwent physical therapy for several months.
 Both men alleged that the officer’s negligence caused their injuries.
 A Montgomery County jury awarded the two men $42,911.

 - 2020, Baltimore City: $55,000 Settlement.
 A woman was rear-ended at the intersection of Hillside Road and Falls Street.
 She suffered unspecified injuries.
 The other driver died from unrelated causes months later.
 The woman alleged that the deceased’s negligent driving caused her injuries.
 This case settled for $55,000.

 - 2020, Baltimore City: $145,000 Verdict.
 Plaintiff is T-boned at an intersection by a driver who leaves the scene of the crash.
-The woman suffers radiating pain to her sciatic and back.
+The woman suffers radiating pain in her sciatic and back.
 She does not have surgery but gets a good bit of physical therapy.
-Because the driver is unidentified, she hires a lawyer and sues her own insurance company for filing to step up and pay the appropriate about of uninsured motorist benefits.
-Erie does what these insurance companies do: it arges she was not hurt all that bad.
+Because the driver is unidentified, she hires a lawyer and sues her own insurance company for failing to step up and pay the appropriate about of uninsured motorist benefits.
+Erie does what these insurance companies do: it argues she was not hurt all that bad.
 "You still do all of the family's shopping, right?" type of argument.
 A Baltimore City jury sets Erie straight and awards $145,000.
-Sadly, she was capped at $100,000 by her own policy limits (the jury is unaware of the limits).
+Sadly, she was capped at $100,000 by her policy limits (the jury is unaware of the limits).

 - 2019, Baltimore County: $413,487 Verdict.
-This is classic left turn case.
+This is a classic left turn case.
 A westbound vehicle made a left turn and strikes a man’s eastbound vehicle at the intersection of Piney Hill Road and Monkton Road.
 The man suffers permanent injuries that require surgery The other driver admitted liability.
 A Baltimore County jury awarded $413,487.

 - 2019, Montgomery County: $300,000 Settlement.
 Many intersection accidents are rear-end collisions.
 In this case, a Miller & Zois client was rear-ended while stopped waiting to merge.
 She seemed to have suffered no injuries.
 But, as often happens, it got worse and worse.
 She ultimately needed back surgery.